RoadrunnerWMC/Newer-Tileset-Animations-Tool/readme.md

                             animation filename prefixes!
-      --pa {0,1,2,3}        tileset number (default: infer from tileset filename) --prefix PREFIX       set the prefix string to use for the animation filenames, overriding the one in info.txt (should be 2-3 characters long)
+      --pa {0,1,2,3}        tileset number (default: infer from tileset filename) --prefix PREFIX       set the prefix string to use for the animation filenames, overriding the one in info.txt (normally 2-3 characters long)
       --case {lower,upper}  set the capitalization to use for the animation filenames, overriding the one in info.txt